It is my doody to warn you that this article contains:

 - Vital Information About Food Safety

-This sickness that we call the “stomach flu” really should be called the “accidentally ate poop poisoning” because that’s what it is.
+- This sickness that we call the “stomach flu” really should be called the “accidentally ate poop virus” because that’s what it is.
 The leading cause of viral gastroenteritis, specifically, norovirus, is the ingestion of – yes – crap.
 In culinary terms, it’s called the fecal-oral route of transmission.

 FACT: Even trace amounts of feces, invisible to the eye, are enough to trigger a food poisoning incident.
 Bacteria are smart – they know how to self-replicate.